ssiegelman15/Quality-ReadMe-Generator/Generated-ReadMe.md

 ## Description

-This is a sample of a ReadMe generated from this application.
+This is a sample ReadMe generated using my ReadMe Generator Application.

 ## Installation